dadadel/binmake/README.md

 # default number is hexadecimal
 00112233

-# man can explicit a number type 0b means binary number
+# man can explicit a number type: 0y means binary number
 0y0100110111100000

 # change endianess to little-endian